How to Map Out a Business Plan in Less Than an Hour

 While business plans contain financial plans, you don’t have to tackle this in the hour time limit.
 What you can do while planning within this hour, though, is come up with a few basic numbers for your operations, marketing, and product development.

 Liked this article?
-There’s absolutely no downside to clicking that “Like” button or sharing it with your friends.
+There’s absolutely no downside to sharing it with your friends.